zimmertr/Ender-6-Klipper-Guide/README.md

   - Used for connecting the wiring to the Ender 6's Power Supply
 - **20-22AWG Dupont Wires**: [here](https://www.amazon.com/IWISS-1550PCS-Connector-Headers-Balancer/dp/B08X6C7PZM/)
   - Used for connecting the buck converter to the Raspberry Pi.
-- ***Optional* - USB Wireless Adapater**: [here](https://www.amazon.com/dp/B07V4R3QHW)
+- ***Optional* - USB Wireless Adapter**: [here](https://www.amazon.com/dp/B07V4R3QHW)
   - Since the Rasberry Pi will be housed inside the electronics compartment, it will have poor wireless reception.
 You can optionally connect a USB wireless adapter to it to improve the signal by mounting it ouside of the printer.
-Be sure to research the Linux driver support of the adapter you purchase.
-I first purchased a [NETGEAR Nighthawk (A8000) - AXE3000](https://www.amazon.com/gp/product/B0B94R78N7) adapter because it seemed like the best on the market.
-However, I encountered some annoying issues with the `mt7921u` driver as documented [here](https://github.com/mainsail-crew/crowsnest/issues/276) so I had to purchase another one.
+If you include this, be sure you read the optional [Configure the Input Current](#configure-the-input-current) section.
 - ***Optional* - Noctua NF-A4x10 Fan**: [here](https://www.amazon.com/dp/B07DXS86G7)
   - You can optionally install a Noctua fan alongside the Raspberry Pi and buck converter on the gantry rails to help keep things cool.
 - ***Optional* - M3 T Nuts**